juhaaa/forum/README.md

 - Documentation and code will be written in english.
 ## Intended features

+### Done:
 - Two types of users, ADMIN/basic
 - Basic users can create account,  log in, create topics and write messages under topics.
 - Messages can also be modified.
-- In addition to basic user capabilities, admin is able to delete messages, users and topics.
+- In addition to basic user capabilities, admin is able to delete messages users and topics.
-- Admins are also able to add/delete discussion zone for different topics.
+- Admins are also able to add discussion zone for different topics.
-- Search- function.
 - only visible for registered users.
-- user message count?
 - Message timestamping.

+### TODO:
+- Deleting users, or ability to post?
+- Deleting discussion zones, or visibility?
+- Search- function.

 ## Interface